codeonlyjs/website/content/guide/templateTransitions.md

 ### leaveNodes(nodes)

-Same as `enterNodes` except it passes the nodes that are leaving.
+Same as `enterNodes` except it receives the nodes that are leaving.

 ### onWillEnter(callback)